 This is my personal website, dedicated to my own particular brand of macro-history.
 Below you will find information about my new book.
 Above are links that take you to different parts of this website.

-My book, Expansions: Competition and Conquest in Europe Since the Bronze Age, was recently published by the Reykjavik Academy.
+My book, Expansions: Competition and Conquest in Europe Since the Bronze Age, was published by the Reykjavik Academy in 2010.

 It is a discussion of several expansion cycles that have occurred in Europe over the last three thousand years or more.

 The book can now be downloaded free of charge by clicking the links below

 Societies sometimes expand through population growth, military conquests and migrations.
 Why does this happen and in what way are expanding societies different from others?
 Examples of such episodes are many in European history and, to name but a few, include Archaic Greece, the Germanic barbarians and modernizing Europe of the 19th and 20th centuries.
 The present work is an attempt to construct a model that explains these expansions and others.

 At the same time it is an experiment in using some principles of the biological and social sciences in the study of history.
 Social scientists have discovered general laws that apply to human societies.
 Sociologists are most often concerned with modern and recent societies and anthropologists with simple ones.
 In between are the agrarian civilizations that dominate most of documented history and they rarely receive much attention from anyone except historians.
 Unfortunately, historians are usually not much interested in general laws and, therefore, the laws that explain the evolution of agrarian societies are largely unknown.
 Perhaps it is time for this to change.

 This is macro-history where evolution and complexity theory are involved in illuminating certain principles of competitive systems.
 Competitive systems are cultural conglomerations where many related polities compete and the study shows that if these systems survive long enough they will go through expansion cycles characterized among other things by population growth, conquest and egalitarianism.